glennreyes/graphql-workshop/_exercises/8-optimistic-ui.md

 > 💡 Debug with the Apollo Chrome Extension, Network & Console tab in your Devtools.

-## Task 2 – Bonus: Load updated profile optimistically
+## Bonus Task – Load updated profile optimistically

 Follow similar steps as above.